 Rust-colored Plastic J2062/P4053.
 These were made by Durez Plastics and Chemicals and were molded from phenolic resin per Pollock.

 Red Fibrous Composition J2066.

 Tempered Glass J2069.
 These were made by Blue Ridge Glass Company.
-A single example is illustrated in the October 14 edition of Numismatic News and also on the PCGSCoinFacts.com website.
+A solid example is illustrated in the October 14 edition of Numismatic News and also on the PCGSCoinFacts.com website.
 It was offered in Heritage 1/17 FUN sale where it was graded PCGS64 and is illustrated below courtesy of PCGS.
 The Heritage 8/16 ANA sale offered another cracked in half and a half dozen other test pieces.